Blargian/TheCompleteReactDevCourse/README.md

 - Arrow functions
 - ES6 method syntax
 - Working with .map (returns a new array with some manipulation applied to each element through the return function)
+- eventHandlers
+- Arrays in JSX
+- challenge: built a visibility toggle